Application to Request Absentee Ballot

-- Place your voted ballot only in the envelopes provided.
-Do not place another person’s voted ballot in the envelopes.
+- Do not place another person’s voted ballot in the envelopes.

 - Carefully follow instructions for the oath envelopes.

-- Sign or make mark on the oath.
+- Sign or make your mark in the oath where indicated.
 If a voter cannot sign his/her name, the voter must still make a mark on the signature line.

 - If the voter received assistance in voting the ballot, the person assisting must also sign where indicated.